wlcheong0726/baking-app/DEVLOG.md

 BACKEND:
 - Updated to return blog post data that's just been saved to database as a confirmation of saving success + data can then be used immdiately by frontend.

+## 06 Sept 2025
+FRONTEND:
+- Merged feature/add-new-blog into develop.
+- Added and merged feature/delete-blog into develop, which deletes blog on clicking 'Delete' button on specific blog card.

+BACKEND:
+- Added feature/delete-blog and feature/edit-blog